gve-sw/CLUS18-DEVNET-2897/lab/step8.md

 @csrf_exempt
 def api_interface(request, switchDn):
     """
-       Return a list of interfaces
+       Return a list of interfaces for a given switch
        :param request:
        :return:
     """
     if request.method == 'GET':
         try:
+            # Create a new controller
             apic = ApicController()

+            # Get the interfaces for a given switch
             interfaces = apic.getInterfaces(switch_dn=switchDn)

+            # Send the interfaces to the web client
             return JSONResponse(interfaces)
         except Exception as e:
             print(traceback.print_exc())
             # return the error to web client
             return JSONResponse({'error': e.__class__.__name__, 'message': str(e)}, status=500)
     else:
+        # return the error to web client
         return JSONResponse("Bad request. " + request.method + " is not supported", status=400)

 ```